ravinderpayal/ravinderpayal.github.io/_posts/2024-07-26-postgres-how-many-connections-in-your-pool-are-enough.md

-# Postgres | How many connections in your pool are enough/justfied?

 - We will explore:
     - What's the cost of a connection?
         - A OS native process is an expensive construct.
 It requires execution of significant logistical instructions and data structures while creating as well as well scheduling for execution.